Ernst Barlach

 In 1906 Barlach travelled to Russia, where he was greatly influenced by the people and landscape.
 After this period, his art - whether sculpture, drawings or prints - became more dramatic, and less decorative.
 His figures often appear isolated, in their own world.
 He created a body of ceramic figures of beggars and peasants, downtrodden in their daily struggle for existence.
 He managed to incorporate folk art and design into his future work.

 Examples of works from this period include Blind Beggar and Russian Beggar-Woman with a Bowl.
 The sculptures are almost crudely carved, the expressions of the figures powerful, their bodies draped in heavy clothing.
 They are almost medieval in style.
-In fact much of Barlach's mature sculptural works are carved in wood, a medium that was largely ignored since the Late Gothic /Early Renaissance era around the time of master-carvers like Veit Stoss (1450-1533), Tilman Riemenschneider (c.1460-1531) and Gregor Erhart (c.1470-1540).
+In fact much of Barlach's mature work is wood-carving, a medium that has been largely ignored since the Late Gothic period around the time of master-carvers like Veit Stoss (1450-1533), Tilman Riemenschneider (c.1460-1531) and Gregor Erhart (c.1470-1540).
 Another example of Barlach's work from this period is Sitting Woman (1908).

 War World I